HeloiseMuller/Chimera/README.md

 ```
 Rscript 4-FigureChimericReads_alongSegments.R --args --config_file=\"config.Rdata\" --Annotation_segments=\"Table_CtBV.txt\" --initialize=1
 ```
 Depending on the height of the bars, fill the file `ParametersFigure`.
-The first colomn is the name of the segment, the second set the hight of the y axis og the left pannel and the third set it for the right panels.
+The first colomn is the name of the segment, the second set the height of the y axis of the left pannel (min, max, tick every) and the third set it for the right panels.

 Then, the user can run the script a second time with:
 ```